 WordPress hosting is another form of shared hosting which comes with WordPress pre-installed.
 It is a little costlier than shared hosting as it comes with additional add-ons and plugins.

 I don’t recommend using WordPress Hosting as it is a waste of money only.
-You can easily install WordPress on shared hosting with one click free of cost.
-There is no point to pay higher in WordPress hosting.
+You can easily install WordPress on shared hosting with one-click free of cost.
+There is no point to pay higher for WordPress hosting.